wei-rui499/Full-Spectrum-Mapping-of-the-Synthesis-Landscape-for-Chiral-Gold-Nanoparticles/README.md

 # Full-Spectrum Mapping of the Synthesis Landscape for Chiral Gold Nanoparticles

-This repository contains the code for reproducing the analyses and figures in:
+This repository contains the code and data used for the analyses and figures in:

 > Yang, Z.-B., Li, J.-T., Wang, X.-Y., Zhang, Z.-X., Wu, T., Fei, Q., Feng, G., Zhang, N.-N.\*, Kumacheva, E.\*, & Liu, K.\* *Full-Spectrum Mapping of the Synthesis Landscape for Chiral Gold Nanoparticles*. *Manuscript in preparation*.